 A certain number of subjects must be studied by all pupils.
 These are English, Maths, Science (Single/Double Award), Religious Education, Physical Education, Personal Development and Careers.
-In addition, we also offer a wide range of GCSE and other courses including Agriculture & Land Use, Art & Design, Business Studies, Digital Technology, English Literature, French, Further Maths, Geography, History, Home Economics Food & Nutrition, Music, MVRUS, Technology & Design, Essential Skills Communication and Essential Skills Application of Number.
+In addition, we also offer a wide range of GCSE and other courses including Agriculture & Land Use, Art & Design, Business Studies, Digital Technology, English Literature, French, Further Maths, Geography, History, Home Economics Food & Nutrition, Learning for Life & Work, Music, MVRUS, Technology & Design, Essential Skills Communication and Essential Skills Application of Number.

 The school is meeting the demands of the Entitlement Framework Curriculum (requirement to deliver 21 subjects).
 This target has been achieved through collaboration with the Southern Regional College Newry, St Paul’s High School Bessbrook, St Joseph’s High School Crossmaglen and Newry High School.
 Pupils from all 4 schools now avail of a wide range of courses (GCSE and B.Tech qualifications) on different sites.